Think not of yourself as the architect of your career, but as the sculptor.

 Having clarified your boundaries and identified your strengths and resources, you’re now ready to set clear career targets.

-I won’t go into any detail here, as this topic has already been discussed within other blog posts.
+I won’t go into any detail here, as this topic has already been discussed in other blog posts.
 What I will point out though, is that motivation is the key to your progress up the career ladder.
-In fact, you will struggle to achieve any goal you set yourself if you are lacking motivation.
+In fact, you will struggle to achieve any goal you set yourself if you lack motivation.
 Hence it’s absolutely critical that the goals you set are ambitious yet achievable.

 Are my targets ambitious yet achievable?